The First Strategy Every Founder-Led Brand Needs

 Alignment Is Your North Star

-There will be seasons when you sleep less, skip meals, or spend less time with people you love.
+Some seasons are messy.
+You’ll be running on little sleep, skipping meals, missing moments with people you love.
 Building a business is demanding.
 That’s real.

 The Work of Building a Life That Fits